1234567panadol/linked_list/README.md

 # Linked list
-### an un-rusty implementation of singly linked list
+### an un-rusty implementation of non-intrusive singly linked list